 That’s what our attitude to antiquities and historic places makes me think of.

-In a craft shop on the main road through the site, you can find artisans working on inlaid, intricately detailed woodwork for sale, just like that on display in the museum.
+You can find artisans in a craft shop on the main road through the site, working on inlaid, intricately detailed woodwork for sale.
+It is just like that on display in the museum.
 Except for the fact that, objectively, their work is better, even accounting for age.
 It’s not a case of, “They don’t make ’em like that any more.”

 Which is to say, that just because they’re antiquities doesn’t make them “special,” per se.
-Interesting enough, but not exactly at the level where they should be treated worshipfully.
+Interesting enough, but not exactly at the level where they should be worshiped.

-Yet these historic sites are supposed to be worshiped, if they’re the right things, of course.
+Yet that’s the thrust of it, if they’re the right things, of course.
 But if you say, “Hey, worship this!” you’ll hear, “Oh, that’s not old enough,” or, “Oh, I wasn’t told to worship that.”

 On the other hand, some cool places are arbitrarily disrespected.
 The “sell treatment,” or hype; that is, promotion/advertising, is the biggest factor in what establishes attention.